 12 May 2025

-Meet Dr. Josef Ginnerskov from Uppsala University, who uses computational methods to explore how society shapes culture and knowledge.
+Meet Dr. Josef Ginnerskov who uses computational methods to explore how society shapes culture and knowledge.
 At SweCSS, he applies machine learning to large textual corpora to study how ideas take form among scientists, writers, and officials.
 He also used to write songs — some even made into records, now quietly resting in northern Sweden’s bargain bins.

 What drew you to apply for the SweCSS Visiting Fellows Program, and how does it align with your research interests?